wwone/AUTHOR/README.md

 In its current state, the execution scripts are written as Linux/Unix shell scripts.

-To convert the output to certain formats, the user should have a copy of the "Calibre" program running on their computer.
+See the "dependencies.txt" file for the files and applications on which successful creation of e-documents depends.
+For instance, to convert the output to certain formats, the user should have a copy of the "Calibre" program running on their computer.

 Metadata input is done through JSON files, which requires a little care in setting up.
 Examples are provided.